Pleochism/pylor/DOCS.md

 > **note**
 >
-> The Pylor `any` middleware is automatically set up by Rester for each
+> The Pylor `any` middleware is automatically set up by Pylor for each
 > API call.
 It is applied before the user-defined middlewares, allow you
 > to override those permissions if needed, and will merge with other
 > `any` calls as normal.
 See the next section for more information.

 ### Implicit endpoint permissions

-Rester operates on the principle of "deny by default".
+Pylor operates on the principle of "deny by default".
 All endpoints are given automatic permissions based on their paths; the presence of these permissions means that a brand-new endpoint cannot be accessed until you've assigned the relevant permissions to a user's role.

-The following rules are used to construct the permission strings for an endpoint, and are executed on the full path as generated by Rester.
+The following rules are used to construct the permission strings for an endpoint, and are executed on the full path as generated by Pylor.
 For more detail on how permissions work, see Permissions\_.

 -   The endpoint path is split by `/`.
 Path elements will be joined by a